 Never afraid of a challenge, Cretesio decided he wanted to go back to school and discovered the University of Minnesota offered degree programs online.
 The bachelor of manufacturing management seemed like a perfect fit, and he was pleased that he could earn a U of M degree.
 "The people that I worked with at Crookston were so helpful, and I had the support l needed to make the transition to life working full time and attending c1ass," he admits.

 He was able to transfer in credits and began working on his degree in fall 2010 and, two years later, found himself at commencement on the campus to which he had been only virtually connected.
-He praises the help he received from Christo Robberts, who served as his advisor and taught his favorite class: quality management.
+He praises the help he received from Christo Robberts, who served as his adviser and taught his favorite class: quality management.

 "The class in quality management will serve me no matter where I go or what I do," Cretesio says.
 "It is like a guide and a teacher for me in any path I might follow."